 |---|---|---|

-| Wood | Check structural integrity; pre-drill pilot holes. | Wood screws, coach screws. |
+| Wood | Check structural integrity; pre-drill pilot holes; add backing if required. | Wood screws, coach screws. |

-| Brick/Masonry | Use masonry drill bits; insert expansion anchors. | Expansion bolts, masonry anchors. |
+| Brick/Masonry | Use masonry drill bits; avoid weak mortar; clean holes before fixing. | Expansion bolts, masonry anchors. |

-| Metal | Remove rust; use self-tapping screws with washers. | Self-tapping metal screws. |
+| Metal | Remove rust; verify thickness; use washers where needed. | Self-tapping metal screws. |

 Measuring and Marking for Accurate Installation